 - 1. Child's birth certificate OR Statutory Declaration in the event that you do not have a birth certificate OR Passport. - 2.
-Proof of Warrnambool residency in the form of Rates Notice OR Electricity or Gas bill issued in the last 3 months OR Relevant building permit OR Tenancy Agreement if applicable. - 3.
+Proof of residency within the City of Warrnambool in the form of a utility bill i.e. Electricity, Gas, Telephone bill issued in the last 3 months OR Relevant building permit OR Tenancy Agreement if applicable. - 3.
 Court Orders if applicable. - 4.
 Concession Card if applicable. - 5.
-Letter from appropriate professional or support agency verifying your child is assessed as having special needs, a disability or developmental delay if applicable. - 6.
-Medical documentation displaying a professional diagnosis for your child if applicable. - 7.
+Letter from appropriate professional or support agency verifying your child is assessed as having additional needs, a disability or developmental delay if applicable.

+- 6. Medical documentation displaying a professional diagnosis for your child if applicable. - 7.
 Letter from a case manager or support agency verifying how your child meets high priority criteria if applicable.